Our Inclusion Leader

 How are the school’s resources allocated and matched to children’s Special Educational Needs?

-- The SENCOs and Senior Team monitor provision through learning walks, talking to children, observation of interventions and scrutiny of books.
+- The Headship Team (SENCO and Senior Leaders) monitor provision through a “Week in the life of …” approach where they undertake learning walks, talking to children, observation of interventions and scrutiny of books within a specific year group each week.

 - Budgets are closely monitored and aligned to the school improvement plan.

-- Pupils with an Education, Health and Care Plan (EHCP) or a Statutory Statement of SEND receive support as specified within their plan / statement.
+- Pupils with an Education, Health and Care Plan (EHCP) receive support as specified within their plan.

 How is the decision made about what type and how much support my child will receive?

-- Working with the child, their families and other staff, the SENCOs consider a variety of options for suitable provision before deciding on a course of action.
+- Working with the child, their families and other staff, the SENCO considers a variety of options for suitable provision before deciding on a course of action.

 - Interventions are monitored and evaluated.
 Outcomes are defined at the start of any intervention.

-- The SENCOs oversee additional support with the Head Teacher.
+- The SENCO oversees additional support with the Head Teacher.

 - External services also offer advice and support where needed.